Fattorino/ImNodeFlow/documentation.md

 // Less used
 auto custom2 std::make_shared<NodeStyle>(IM_COL32(71,142,173,255), ImColor(233,241,244,255), 6.5f);
 ```
-Other than the visual appearance of the node (colors and sizes), it is also possible to set and/or change the node's title: `setTitle(node_title)`.
+Other than the visual appearance of the node (colors and sizes), it is also possible to set and/or change the node's title at any time using `setTitle()`.

 ***
 ## PINS